FilipePires98/MarkovTextGenerator/README.md

-# Directory description

- - **input:** texts to use as training data for our model

- - **output:** files with data relative to the output of the main programs (graphs, entropy values for different parameters, generated texts)

- - **report:** written report explaining our design choices, presenting results from parameter variation and conclusions of those results

- - **src:** source code

- - **build:** compiled files

- - **docs:** html documentation

-# Main programs description
+# Markov Text Generator

+## Description

+The programs implemented in C++ have the purpose of collecting statistical information about texts using Markov (finite-context) models, and of automatically producing texts that follow the models built.

+Along with the description of the solution, we also discuss the effects of the variation of the programs' parameters and attempt to compare different types of texts by the amount of information they hold on average.

+## Main Programs

- - **fcm:** Parses a list of files to train the model and presents the entropy of the texts on those files
+ - **fcm:** Parses a list of files to train the model and presents the entropy of the texts on those files.

- - **generator:** Parses a list of files to train the model and generates text to a file based on the occurrences statistics of contexts and letters after a context
+ - **generator:** Parses a list of files to train the model and generates text to a file based on the occurrences statistics of contexts and letters after a context.

-# How to run and build
+## Instructions to Build and Run

-On the same folder of this readme file, to compile and run the program:

 - **fcm**